wetryingtodorock/getblock-docs/en/rpc-service/kcc/ws/kcc_net_listening.md

 ---
-title: kcc:net_listening \[WebSocket\]
+title: kcc:net_listening - KuCoin Community Chain
-description: Returns true if client is actively listening for network connections.
+description: Example code for the kcc:net_listening ws method. Сomplete guide on how to use kcc:net_listening ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters